Start your pain-free journey today!

 • Perform this stretch 2 times per day

-• Best Stretching Strap and Yoga Mat click the links below
+• Best Stretching Strap in the link below

 2. Calf stretch with a strap, lying on your back

-Demonstrating a calf stretch with a strap to increase flexibility after a knee replacement.
+demonstrating a calf stretch with a strap to increase gastroc flexibility for a torn meniscus

 • Stretches the calf muscle on the back of the lower leg